binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

    Your bastion host will be hardened as discussed throughout the VPS chapter.
 All authorised workers can VPN to the bastion host and SSH from there, or just SSH tunnel from wherever they are through the bastion host via port forwarding to any given machine instances.

-   If you have Windows boxes you need to reach, you can tunnel RDP through your SSH tunnel as I have [blogged about](https://blog.binarymist.net/2010/08/26/installation-of-ssh-on-64bit-windows-7-to-tunnel-rdp/).
+   If you have Windows boxes you need to reach, you can tunnel RDP through your SSH tunnel, see my[blog post about this](https://blog.binarymist.net/2010/08/26/installation-of-ssh-on-64bit-windows-7-to-tunnel-rdp/).

-   A second option with SSH (using the `-A` option) is to, rather than tunneling, hop from the bastion host to your machine instances by forwarding the private key, which does include the risk that someone could gain access to your forwarded SSH agent connection, thus being able to use your private key while you have an SSH connection established. `ssh-add -c` can provide some protection with this.
+   Rather than tunnelling, another option SSH gives us (using the `-A` option) is to hop from the bastion host to your machine instances by forwarding the private key.
+This does include the risk that someone could gain access to your forwarded SSH agent connection, thus being able to use your private key while you have an SSH connection established. `ssh-add -c` can provide some protection with this.

    If you do decide to use the `-A` option, then you are essentially considering your bastion host as a trusted machine.
-I commented on the `-A` option in the [Tunneling SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-tunneling-ssh) subsection of the VPS chapter.
+I commented on the `-A` option in the [Tunnelling SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-tunneling-ssh) subsection of the VPS chapter.
 There is plenty of good [documentation](https://cloudacademy.com/blog/aws-bastion-host-nat-instances-vpc-peering-security/) on setting up the bastion host in AWS.
 AWS provides some [Best Practices](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#best-practices) for security on bastion hosts, and also [discusses](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/) recording the SSH sessions that your users establish through a bastion host for auditing purposes

 ### Storage of Secrets